Predicting trajectory behaviour via machine-learned invariant manifolds: Model and method

 \subsection{Definition of trajectory classes}

 Trajectories in this system exhibit dynamical behaviour of four types: direct dissociation, isomerisation, non-reaction and roaming.
 Examples of trajectories of each type are shown in Fig. \ref{fig:types}.
 These trajectories behave differently to each other, because they are separated by phase space structures asymptotic to unstable periodic orbits that govern the dynamics in this system.
-A precise definition is based on dividing surfaces constructed using unstable periodic orbits, as dissociation and access to the well are controlled by unstable periodic orbits \cite{mauguiere2014roaming}.
+A precise definition is based on dividing surfaces constructed using unstable periodic orbits, as dissociation and access to the well are controlled by unstable periodic orbits \cite{mauguiere2014roaming}, a short summary can be found in Supplementary information.
 The boundaries between the four types of trajectories are known to be fractal \cite{krajnak2018phase}.

 To overcome the difficulties posed by fractal boundaries, we focus on learning and predicting {\em imminent dissociation} and {\em imminent association} of CH$_3^+$ and H. Given a two-dimensional surface of initial conditions on the energy surface $H(r,\theta,p_r, p_\theta)=E$, {\em imminent dissociation/association} is exhibited by those trajectories that lead to dissociation/association without returning to the initial surface.
 Based on these properties we distinguish the following classes of trajectories: